Shirl Jennings: Early life

-Born in Bedford County, Virginia in 1940, at age 3 Shirl became dangerously ill with three illnesses at once: meningitis, polio, and cat scratch fever.
+Born in Bedford County, Virginia, in 1940, at age 3, Jennings became dangerously ill with three illnesses at once: meningitis, polio, and cat scratch fever.
 "His sickness plunged him into a coma, from which he emerged after two weeks with paralyzed legs and damaged eyesight.
 When he was 7 or 8, Jennings was diagnosed with retinitis pigmentosa, a progressive, untreatable disease of the retina that causes blindness.
 By the time he was 10, he could distinguish only light from dark.
 He attended the Virginia School for the Deaf and the Blind and later the YMCA School of Swedish Massage."

 Treatment and return of sight

-In 1991, at the urging of his then-girlfriend, Barbara, Shirl visited ophthalmologist Dr. Trevor Woodhams to investigate opportunities to restore his sight.
+In 1991, at the urging of his then-girlfriend, Barbara, Jennings visited ophthalmologist Dr. Trevor Woodhams to investigate opportunities to restore his sight.
 Woodhams suggested surgery to remove his dense cataracts and to determine the true underlying condition of his retinas.
-Woodhams believed that the removal of the cataracts would return some of Shirl's vision.
+Woodhams believed that the removal of the cataracts would return some of Jennings's vision.

-The surgery did restore some of Shirl Jennings' vision.
+The surgery did restore some of Jennings's vision.
 However, he was overwhelmed with visual sensory data and was unable to connect what he was seeing with his visual memory, which had all but disappeared.
-The family contacted Dr. Oliver Sacks, a famous neurologist known for his book Awakenings, who, along with other physicians, concluded that Shirl would need to relearn how to identify objects that he could feel and smell by using their visual cues.
-Shirl's extraordinary journey was featured in a 1995 article in The New Yorker magazine, "To See and Not See", by Dr. Sacks, and reproduced in Sacks' book An Anthropologist on Mars.
+The family contacted Dr. Oliver Sacks, a famous neurologist known for his book Awakenings, who, along with other physicians, concluded that Jennings would need to relearn how to identify objects that he could feel and smell by using their visual cues.
+Jennings's extraordinary journey was featured in a 1995 article in The New Yorker magazine, "To See and Not See", by Sacks, and reproduced in Sacks's book An Anthropologist on Mars.